 In this post, you’ll get to learn everything you need to know about Cricut Mats.
 You’ll also learn how to clean your Cricut mats, how to make mats sticky again, as well as how to store Cricut mats.

 Hey, Cricut buddy!
-Welcome to Ninja Jav Crafts.
+Welcome to Cricut Maker Crafts.

 So, you just got your Cricut and are super confused about all the mats?

 Don’t worry, I was going through the same thing when I got my hands on magical Cricut Maker.

 It’s quite tough to wrap your head around all the info when you’re starting out because Cricut mats come in various colors which might seem quite a bit confusing when you’re new to the Cricut world.
 So, to make things easy for you here’s some quick info on Cricut Mats and what they do.

 AFFILIATE DISCLOSURE: Ninja Jav Crafts is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.